-Barry Lunney Jr., a former Arkansas starting quarterback, is entering his seventh season as tight ends coach at his alma mater and his first as the Razorbacks’ special teams coordinator.
-Lunney has strengthened the program’s reputation as #TEU over his five years.
+Barry Lunney Jr., a former Arkansas starting quarterback, enters his seventh season as tight ends coach at his alma mater and his first as the Razorbacks’ special teams coordinator.
+Lunney has strengthened the program’s reputation as #TEU over his six years.

 From 2014 to 2016, Lunney helped develop Henry into the best tight end in the nation.
 On December 9, 2015, that became official when Henry was named the John Mackey Award winner following his junior season.
 Henry joined D.J.
 Williams as former Razorbacks to win the award to make Arkansas the only program to have multiple winners in the award’s history.